You’re getting ready to have an operation.

-While you lay on the bed, you will wear a mask to get your sleepy medicine.
-The doctor can put a flavor in the mask so your sleepy medicine smells good.
-Some of the flavors are: bubble gum, root beer, cherry, and grape.
+In the operating room, your job will be to breathe the anesthesia (sleepy medicine) through a mask.
+You can choose a flavor for your mask so that the sleepy medicine smells good.
+Some of the flavors are bubble gum, strawberry, root beer and orange.
 Which flavor do you think you will choose?

 During your surgery, the medicine will keep you in a deep sleep.
-This is not the same as when you sleep at home – this means that you won’t see, hear, or feel anything during your surgery.
+This is not the same as when you sleep at home – it means that you won’t see, hear or feel anything during your surgery.

 After your surgery, the doctor will stop giving you the sleepy medicine and you will slowly wake up.